liseda-lab/REx_PyTorch/README.md

 cat graph_part*.txt > graph.txt
 ```

-**Note2**: The current implementation in this code is for the CHI paper.
+**Note2**: The CHI code can be used for normal REx too.
 In the config files there is a parameter called `agentic_ai_enabled`.
 This parameter is used to enable or disable the use of agentic AI for the CHI paper and can be turned off.

 ### Authors